Rollins School of Public Health | Faculty Profile

 Faculty, Epidemiology

-Through my role as a TB expert for the Global Fund, World Health Organization (WHO), and US HIV treatment guidelines, I synthesize evidence to inform policy and programming at global, regional, and national levels.
-My research is funded by the NIH, CDC, and Bill & Melinda Gates Foundation, and has been recognized through election to the American Society for Clinical Investigation (ASCI), Society for Epidemiologic Research (Roger Detels Award in Infectious Disease Epidemiology), The Union Scientific Prize, and several CDC awards for research and service.
-Media coverage has included the New York Times, National Public Radio, CNN, Wall Street Journal, Washington Post, and others.
+My research is funded by the NIH, CDC, and the Gates Foundation, and has been recognized through election to the American Society for Clinical Investigation (ASCI), Society for Epidemiologic Research (Roger Detels Award in Infectious Disease Epidemiology), The Union Scientific Prize, and several CDC awards for research and service.
+I have served as a TB expert for the Global Fund, World Health Organization (WHO), and US HIV treatment guidelines, synthesizing evidence to inform policy and programming.
+Media coverage for my work has included the New York Times, National Public Radio, CNN, Wall Street Journal, Washington Post, and others.

 A complete list of my published work can be found here.